eForms Logo

 Concealed Carry

-Effective July 1st, 2022, Indiana residents who are eighteen (18) years of age or older, and not prohibited from firearm possession by state or federal law, may carry a concealed handgun in public without obtaining a license.
+Effective July 1st, 2022, Indiana residents 18 years or older and not prohibited from firearm possession by state or federal law may carry a concealed handgun in public without obtaining a license.

 How to Apply

-An individual may still apply for a concealed carry license if they so choose.
+Individuals may still apply for a concealed carry license if they choose.

-Step 4 – Within ninety (90) days of submitting fingerprints, visit the local law enforcement agency in-person with the Handgun License Application Number and application fee.
-Online applications expire after 180 days if the applicant does not visit the agency in-person.
+4. Within 90 days of submitting fingerprints, visit the local law enforcement agency in person with the Handgun License Application Number and application fee.
+Online applications expire after 180 days if the applicant does not visit the agency in person.

 Reciprocity

-Licenses to carry issued by any other U.S. states or foreign countries will be recognized in Indiana as long as the licensed carrier is not a resident of Indiana.[5]
+Licenses to carry issued by any other U.S. state or foreign country will be recognized in Indiana as long as the licensed carrier is not a resident of Indiana.[5]